KassoumHabibou/portfolio/content/_index.md

           date_start: '2021-06-01'
           date_end: '2021-09-01'
           description: |2-
-              Responsibilities include:

-              * collecting and analyzing the evolution of the French car market over the last 20 years;
+              * Collected data and analyzed the evolution of the French car market over the last years;
-              * employed time series analysis techniques to forecast the trajectory of the French car market for the upcoming three years;
+              * Applied time series analysis techniques for forecasting the French car market in the upcoming years;
-              * formulated actionable policy recommendations based on data-driven insights to guide future strategies and decisions.
+              * Formulated actionable policy recommendations based on data-driven insights to guide future strategies and decisions in the French car market.
         - title: Research Scientist (internship)
           company: Senegalese Observatory of Poverty and Living Conditions (OPCV)
           company_url: 'https://www.ansd.sn/'